tryscer/flock/flock-music.md

 ​	”Chewing tobaccos,” says Barry, very sternly.
 “Not chewin’ tobbacis.
 When you represent the Buzz brand, it is important that you keep to decorum.”
 ​	”Are you tellin’ me how to sell?” asks the cigarette girl, cocking her head at him, more curious than angry.
 ​	“Well,” says Barry, “I *am* your boss.”
 ​	“Oh,” says the cigarette girl.
-“Then you must be Mr. B. MacAllister.”
+“Then you must be Mr. B. J. MacAllister.”
 She turns to us and gives me a very inappropriate wink and adds, “...junior.”
 ​	“I am,” says Barry, and starts arranging items on her tray.
 She puffs her bosom, letting him.
 “Then you should know,” she says, “that so far I’ve given out *forty-two* samples and had to restock *three times*.
 And it’s only an hour and a half past noon.
 So there.”
 ​	“This may be the case,” says Barry, still arranging the products on her tray, “but when you represent… hello.
 What’s this?”
 ​	He lifts a loose cigarette from the tray.
 It has a hand-rolled kind of look and the sun going through the thin paper wrapper makes the content look more green than brown.
 The cigarette girl’s expression changes.
 I find it hard to decode whether she’s stone-faced or just terrified.